hahnicity/ucdpv_vent_infrastructure/README.md

 left in the hands of the user.
 If there are any other security details you feel that we've missed pull requests are always welcome :)

+## Software
+### Raspberry Pi
+#### PB-840 `get_serial.py`
+The `get_serial.py` script is the main software that completes the action of pulling data from the PB-840.
+It begins operation immediately after an NTP server is found and time is accurately updated on the system clock.
+After this, the software will search for a serial connection, and if one is found, data will be pulled from the Raspberry Pi and saved to a file.
+If for some reason there is a break in data collection for longer than 10 seconds the current file will be saved, closed, and a new file will be written to to maintain temporal accuracy of our feedforward timestamping mechanism.

+This software will run continuously in a loop as long as the RPi is turned on.
+If no data is available to be pulled, then no data will be written to file.

 [1]: https://github.com/hahnicity/ucdpv_vent_infrastructure
 [2]: https://ucdavis.app.box.com/s/b9wn4bux6piwhy3kzfs7lj6wpu55tiav